 O. K. Bouwsma Memorial Award in Philosophy.
 Through the generosity of the widow of Professor O. K. Bouwsma and other benefactors, an annual prize of \$100 will be awarded to one upperclass student for distinguished achievement in philosophy and promise of future contribution to Christian scholarship.
-The Philosophy Department selects the recipient.
+The Philosophy Department selects the recipient on the basis of submitted papers.

 The Rinck Memorial Award.
-A fund of \$4,000 has been subscribed by former students and friends as a memorial to William Rinck, professor of mathematics at Calvin College from 1905 to 1920.
+A fund has been established by former students and friends as a memorial to William Rinck, professor of mathematics at Calvin College from 1905 to 1920.
 The income of this fund is devoted to an award for outstanding work in mathematics.
 The prize is awarded annually to the senior student majoring in the Mathematics Department who has, in the opinion of the members of the department, done superior work in undergraduate mathematics.

 Jewish Evangelization Award.
-Dr. and Mrs. William J. Yonker offer a prize of \$100 for the best essay and a prize of \$75 for the second-best essay on a subject bearing on the evangelization of the Jews.
+Dr. and Mrs. William J. Yonker have established a fund, the income from which is used to offer two prizes for the best essays on a subject bearing on the evangelism of the Jews.
+First prize is \$100; second prize is \$75.
 The contest is open to all college students and is administered by the Department of Religion and Theology.